pypeit/PypeIt/doc/out_spec2D.rst

 This script displays the sky-subtracted 2D image for a single detector in a *ginga* RC viewer.
 It also overlays the slits and any objects extracted.
-It should be called from the reduction directory, i.e. above the Science folder where the spec2d image is located.
+It should be called from the reduction directory, i.e. above the *Science/* folder where the spec2d image is located.

 Here is the usage (possibly out of date;  use *pypeit_show_2dspec -h*)::